kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

 An example of an IPv6 CIDR: `fdXY:IJKL:MNOP:15::/64` (this shows the format but is not a valid address - see [RFC 4193](https://tools.ietf.org/html/rfc4193))

-Starting in 1.21, IPv4/IPv6 dual-stack defaults to true.
+Starting in 1.21, IPv4/IPv6 dual-stack defaults to enabled.
 You can disable it when necessary by specifying `--feature-gates="IPv6DualStack=false"` on the kube-apiserver, kube-controller-manager, kubelet, and kube-proxy command line.
 {{< /note >}}